stanfordaiethics/hw1_public/README.md

 ## Submission

 To submit your work to gradescope, export your jupyter notebook, `hw1.ipynb` as a PDF file.
 You can do this by navigating to `File > Save and Export Notebook As > PDF`.
+For coding and written questions, make sure your final answer is clearly visible in the PDF you submit.
 <!-- Running the following will generate hw1.zip which contains hw1.ipynb
 ```bash
 bash make_submission.sh